Konrad1991/paropt/README.md

 ```
 # Further plans

-- Add different error calculation
+- Add different error calculations
-- Give users the possibility to use their own spline (at least in the Rcpp-Interface)
+- Give users the possibility to use their own spline (at least for the Rcpp-Interface)

 # Acknowledgment